telerik/blazor-ui/grid/datasourcerequest-on-server/readme.md

 These sample projects showcase how you can send (serialize) the Telerik component state (such as the grid's `DataSourceRequet` object from the `OnRead` event) to the server, so you can retrieve and shape the data easily.

-> The serialization for an HTTP request (needed for a WASM) project is available as of the `2.11.0` release.
+> The serialization for an HTTP request (needed for a WebAssembly project) is available as of the `2.11.0` release.
 The native Blazor `System.Text.Json` serializer is supported.

 Review the individual projects, the comments in the code and their own readme files for details on each approach: